systematic-magic/AgingPubMed/research_papers_html.rst

    | 34.
 Yang XM, Yang H. [Expression of high mobility group box-1 in the lung tissue and serum of patients with pulmonary tuberculosis].
 Zhonghua Jie He He Hu Xi Za Zhi.
 2013; 36:497-500.

 16.5.3.
 Check for references containing journal title in English and original language (e.g. "International journal of cancer" and "Journal international du cancer").
 Remove title in original language and leave English version.
 If there is just a "foreign language" version present, it is OK to leave that version (no need to find English one).
-Consult `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ if in doubt of the correct journal name.
+Consult `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_/original article if in doubt of the correct journal name.

 16.5.4.
 Check for extra information in the references (i.e. in addition to "standard" information).
 Remove all extra information.